 - Providing tuition-free access to two-year community and technical colleges.I cosponsored the America’s College Promise Act to create a federal-state partnership that pays for two tuition-free years of school for students in community, technical, or tribal college programs that lead to an associate’s degree, an industry-recognized credential, or credits that are fully transferable to a four-year institution.
 I also joined Senators Hickenlooper, Fischer, Young, Baldwin, and Wicker in introducing the bipartisan Community College Agriculture Advancement Act to boost resources for agriculture programs—including apprenticeships—at community and technical colleges and help more people access the education and skills they need to keep our agricultural workforce strong.

 - Expanding access to higher education for low-income and first-generation students.
-I have been a strong supporter of TRIO programs—including supporting funding increases that passed in March of 2018—that continue to provide fundamental support to low-income and first-generation students across Minnesota as they prepare to attend college.
+I have been a strong supporter of TRIO programs that continue to provide fundamental support to low-income and first-generation students across Minnesota as they prepare to attend college.
+I have also been supportive of efforts to simplify the FAFSA form to ensure applying for federal student aid does not serve as a barrier to access to higher education.

-- Improving student financial literacy.
-I introduced the Empowering Student Borrowers Act to help students understand the financial implications of student loan debt and these key provisions passed the Senate in March of 2018.
-This legislation requires institutions of higher education to notify students of their total loan obligations, expected monthly payment, and estimated interest rate, and requires the Department of Education to establish best practices for schools to teach financial literacy to students.
+- Protect student borrowers and improve student financial literacy.
+I introduced the Empowering Student Borrowers Act to help students understand the financial implications of student loan debt.
+Key provisions of this legislation, which were signed into law in May 2018, require institutions of higher education to notify students of their total loan obligations, expected monthly payment, and estimated interest rate, and require the Administration to establish best practices for schools to teach financial literacy to students.
+In December 2022, we secured a $500 increase to the maximum Pell Grant award, which builds on the $400 increase made in 2021 and is another step toward doubling the maximum Pell Grant.
+I also support indexing the Pell Grant levels to inflation and expanding eligibility to families to open more doors to higher education for more low- and middle-income students.